CodeStory/fluent-http/README.md

 Sometimes (meaning: Always in any decent sized project), you want to  provide your own home-cooked `ObjectMapper`.
 You can do this by configuring or replacing the ObjectMapper through the `Extensions` interface.

-Like the example below, for instance let's say someone, let's name it Cedric, wants to map objects using the "new" jdk8 date api.
+See the following example.
+For instance let's say someone, let's name it Cedric, wants to map objects using the "new" jdk8 date api.
 He can do so by using:

 ```java